saacuna/academic_website/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a biomechanical engineer interested in rehabilition engineering and human-centered product design.
+I am a biomechanical engineer interested in rehabilitation engineering and human-centered product design.
 I develop new technologies to address movement disorders that develop after injury, such as stroke or traumatic brain injury.
+I'm particularly interested in solving engineering problems for the hospital & health care industry with innovative and emerging technology, such as virtual reality and noninvasive neural stimulation.

 ## Current Research Projects
 - Non-invasive spinal stimulation to improve gait post-stroke
+- The role of estrogen on Reciprocal Inhibition of the Soleus muscle
+- Form and function of spinal circuitry related to muscle spindles using hybrid electrophysiologic and functional MRI
 - Muscle synergies and neuromuscular coordination after mild to moderate traumatic brain injury
 - Cranial nerve non-invasive neuromodulation to alter muscle coordination of gait during rehabilitation for mild to moderate traumatic brain injury